 Many who were present for or had heard of Kettles remarkable act of heroism wondered why he never received the Medal of Honor instead of the Distinguished Service Cross.
 Numerous attempts to get his DSC upgraded to a Medal of Honor were made, but all such efforts failed.
 Eventually, the tenuous efforts paid off, and his DSC was upgraded to a Medal of Honor.

-President Barack Obama Awarded Charles Kettles the Medal of Honor during a Ceremony
+President Obama Awarded the Medal of Honor to Charles Kettles.

 On Monday, July 18, 2016, President Barack Obama awarded retired Army Lt.
 Col. Charles Kettles the Medal of Honor during a White House Ceremony.